mongodb/docs/source/server-status.rst

 .. describe:: backgroundFlushing.total_ms

-   The ``backgroundFlushing.total_ms`` value provides the total number of milliseconds (ms) that the ``mongod`` prices has spent writing or flushing data to disk.
-Because this is an absolute value, consider the value of :status:`backgroundFlishing.flushes` and :status:`backgroundFlushing.average_ms` to provide better context for this data.
+   The ``backgroundFlushing.total_ms`` value provides the total number of milliseconds (ms) that the ``mongod`` processes have spent writing (i.e. flushing) data to disk.
+Because this is an absolute value, consider the value of :status:`backgroundFlishing.flushes` and :status:`backgroundFlushing.average_ms` to provide better context for this datum.

 .. describe:: backgroundFlushing.average_ms

-   The ``backgroundFlushing.average_ms`` value provides the relationship between the number of flushes and the total amount of time that the database has spent writing data to disk.
-The greater the number of :status:`backgroundFlushing.flushes`, the more likely this value is likely to represent a "normal," time; however, this value can be skewed by abnormal data.
+   The ``backgroundFlushing.average_ms`` value describes the relationship between the number of flushes and the total amount of time that the database has spent writing data to disk.
+The larger :status:`backgroundFlushing.flushes` is, the more likely this value is likely to represent a "normal," time; however, this value can be skewed by abnormal data.

    Use the :status:`backgroundFlushing.last_ms` to ensure that a high average has not been skewed by transient historical issue or a random write distribution.

 .. describe:: backgroundFlushing.last_ms